 Many of our customers want to know if we can match hardwood that’s already in the house.

 The first thing we need to know is what type of wood the existing flooring is made of.
-More than 90% of the time the wood can be matched, which is the key to a consistent appearance.
+More than 90% of the time the wood can be seamlessly blended in, which is the key to a consistent appearance.
 Most hardwood flooring is oak or red oak, which is easy to match.

 The other factor to consider with an existing floor is that the existing wood stain will have oxidized and faded with age.